gizatechxyz/giza-cli/README.md

 ```

-Welcome to Giza`s Platform CLI!
+Welcome to Giza CLI!

-This CLI provides the utilities to interact with Giza Platform using the terminal.
+This CLI provides the utilities to interact with Giza using the terminal.

 **Discalimer**: this is still in an experimental stage so the functionality is subject to change.